 This will start the gazebo server which simulates the world, and the gazebo client which is the graphical user interface which visualizes the world and allows us to manipulate the simulation.
 Alternatively, we can control the simulation programmatically through the ROS interface of the gazebo server.

-There are a ton of information and tutorials on Gazebo and how to create a robot model for Gazebo.
+There is a ton of information and tutorials on Gazebo and how to create a robot model for Gazebo.
 But when you are getting started, you don’t really want to read endless pages of instructions as this can take forever.
 If on the other hand, you try to work by example, you’ll find out there are packages that are not always up to date and do things in a slightly different way, which results in you being confused and overwhelmed.
 Instead, here I’ll try to point out the things I wish I knew when I was getting started, hoping to save you from all the initial frustration.

 So this is how I choose to close 2k18… aiming for an adventure through the world of Gazebo, and I’m inviting you to come along for the ride.